romene/Naturaily-netlify/_posts/2015-12-07-how-to-deploy-meteor-app-with-nginx-and-passenger-to-debianubuntu-systems.md

 title: How to deploy Meteor app with nginx and passenger to debian/ubuntu systems
 description: >-
   Creating a web application is so easy.
-This simple Meteor.js tutorial shows how to to deploy Meteor.js app with ngnix and passenger.
+This simple Meteor.js tutorial shows how to deploy Meteor.js app with ngnix and passenger.
 slug: meteor-app-ngnix-debian
 date: '2015-12-07 10:38:01 +0000'
 category: JavaScript development